Luka-Personal/BMI-Calculator/README.md

 # Body Mass Index (BMI) Calculator

 A web application that allows users to calculate their Body Mass Index (BMI) using their height and weight.
-The application is built using TypeScript and the npm package manager.

 ## Features
 - Calculate BMI using metric units